builders-blueprint-series/from-coder-to-engineer/body/chapter-8.md

         }

         [TestMethod]
-        public void GetAllReservation_OnSuccess_DoesNotThrowException()
+        public void GetAllReservations_Success_ReturnsOk()
         {
-            // Our test code.
+            var result = _reservationController.GetAllReservations();

+            Assert.IsInstanceOfType(result, typeof(OkObjectResult));
         }

+        [TestMethod]
+        public void GetAllReservations_Exception_ReturnsInternalServerError()
+        {
+            var result = _reservationController.GetAllReservations() as ObjectResult;

+            Assert.AreEqual(StatusCodes.Status500InternalServerError, result.StatusCode);
         }
+    }
 ```

-Our test code highlights a glaring issue with our controller.
+Our test code highlights a couple issues with our controller.
 With our current implementation every test would be connecting to our production level infrastructure and persistence.
 We do not want test code touching our production environment.
+We also do not have a way of ensuring our system throws an exception to validate our second test.
 We need a way to choose what version of our IReservationService we use at run-time.
 We want our test code to use a version of the service that does not interact with our persistance or any other communication protocol that may go over a network such as SMTP or a service bus.
+We also need a way to reliably throw an exception.
 Imagine the scenario of us testing a feature to email customers when they make a new reservation.
 With the test coupled to our implementation code every test would email all of our customers.
 This is not the intended behavior of our test suite.
 The fix for this is very simple.
 Instead of declaring an implementation of our IReservationService we will use in the constructor body, we pass it as a parameter.

 ##### Dependency Injection To The Rescue